Infusing a key ingredient with mint upgrades these Mint Chocolate Chocolate Chunk cookies…mint and chocolate-y goodness in one cookie!

 - Slowly add the dry ingredients to the mixer while running, stopping to scrape the bowl as necessary.
 Add the chocolate chunks and mix just until combined.

 - Remove the cookie dough from the bowl, wrap in plastic wrap, and press flat into a disk.
 Chill for at least 1 hour (or up to 3 days)

 - Preheat the oven to 350°F.

-- Divide the dough into 12 equal portions, rolling into 12 balls.
+- Divide the dough into 12 equal portions (I use a small cookie scoop), rolling into 12 balls.
 Space 6 balls on each cookie sheet (the cookies can spread considerably).
 Press a few extra reserved chocolate chunks in the top of each cookie.